 If you are wondering what to do to further to promote your site, it’s a wise move to consider paid campaigns or PPC.
-As COVID has created a white space in social advertising space due to the reduction in travel-based ads, CPC has significantly reduced.
-What this means for you, is that the cost to publish an ad is significantly smaller than before.
-This is the time to experiment in uncharted territories.
 To ensure you get bang for your buck, you should work to keep on top of your campaign effectiveness.
 Here are some tips on what you need to do an ad campaign review using PPC checklists…

 Ad Campaign Considerations